 Bamboo Mexican also has fabulous, fresh home-made bread for breakfast, or will pack a lunch for you, if travelling on a public boat.

 Tell Mim, Jib & Taew that you’re on a Mekong Kayaks’ tour and they’ll take extra good care of you.

-After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will will meet you inside Immigration, facilitate clearances and have transport to the port waiting.
+After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will meet you at Immigration, facilitate clearances and have transport to the port waiting.

-If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the port at Huay Xai (about 12kms away) and look for your public ferry boat.
+If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the slow boat port at Huay Xai (about 12kms away) and buy a slow boat ticket to Ban Lad Khammune.
+Then look for the number of your public ferry boat and tell the captain you want to be dropped off at Ban Lad Khammune the next day.
 Tuk-tuk cost is about 200 Bt (~US$7).